Grant Williams (basketball): Dallas Mavericks (2023–2024)

-On July 12, 2023, Williams was traded to the Dallas Mavericks in a sign-and-trade agreement.
+On July 12, 2023, Williams was traded to the Dallas Mavericks in a sign-and-trade agreement, signing a four-year, $53.3 million contract.
 He made his debut for the Mavericks on October 25, 2023, in a 126–119 win over the San Antonio Spurs.

 Charlotte Hornets (2024–present)

 On February 8, 2024, Williams was traded to the Charlotte Hornets alongside Seth Curry and a 2027 first-round pick in exchange for P. J. Washington and two future second-round picks.

 On November 23, 2024, Williams suffered a season-ending torn anterior cruciate ligament, meniscus, and other ligaments in the right knee during a game against the Milwaukee Bucks.
 Williams was driving to the basket late in the fourth quarter, losing his footing after bumping into Bucks center Brook Lopez, where he landed awkwardly with a long step and collapsed onto the court.
 He was helped off the court and did not return to the game.

+On January 10, 2026, Williams officially made his return from injury, playing 13 minutes off the bench during a 150–95 victory over the Utah Jazz.